BIG DIAMOND SPEEDWAY 2016

 plates allowed.
 Valves must remain in stock location.

 3. Conventional style Rev Kit may be used.
 Push rod must be removed from top,

 cannot be attached internally.
 No carbon fiber valve parts allowed.

 No dry sump oil system and no external oil pump or oil system allowed.

 No overhead camshaft permitted.

-Gasoline or methanol Sunoco fuel permitted.
-Oxygenated race gas is NOT allowed.
+Gasoline or methanol fuel permitted.
+Oxygenated race gas is allowed.
 Use Sunoco type of fuel only.
 No blending of fuels, this will result in a DIRTY fuel test.
 The base fuel used for our testing will be the track Sunoco fuel.

 ENGINE INSPECTION will occur at random.
 Big Diamond Speedway may request removal of an intake manifold, cylinder head or oil pan of any engine at any time.
 Any engine violation will incur the loss of ALL money for the event and a point’s penalty.
 A second offense will include indefinite suspension.
 An engine inspection will be required before reinstatement.